ArmaizAdenwala/Plutus/README.md

 # Plutus

+Prototype / Proof of concept PhoneGap app made for a highschool class

 Material Design shopping application design for mobile devices.
 Please resize the width of the window to the approximate width of your phone.